 2. Buy Refugee-Made Products

 Americans are incredibly compassionate and generous, but at some point it's up to each refugee to find work, pay their taxes, and become a contributing member of our society.
 One way you can help is by purchasing refugee-made products.
 Social enterprises like Vickery Trading Co., Beautiful Day, and Preemptive Love Coalition offer beautiful handmade products crafted by refugees who are building a brighter future.
-Like the candles in our studio, every purchase helps refugees by providing training, dignified employment opportunities, and community support as they rebuild their lives.
+Like the candles in our studio, every purchase is a way to help refugees with training, dignified employment opportunities, and community support as they rebuild their lives.

 3. Get Involved Locally